learn-co-curriculum/javascript-intro-to-functions/README.md

 end the function.

 Further, the name of the function is not snake_cased, but rather lowerCamelCased.
-Snakecase is not used in JavaScript so leave your underscores at home people!
+Snakecase is not used in JavaScript, so leave your underscores at home, people!

 One last important thing to note is that JavaScript functions will always return `undefined` unless you use the `return` keyword.
 In Ruby, writing `return` is